artsy/lint-changed/README.md

 _This package is inspired heavily by [lint-staged](https://github.com/okonet/lint-staged#readme).
 Also checkout [pull-lock](https://github.com/orta/pull-lock)._

 We waste a lot of time of CI time doing unnecessary tasks.
-Why lint _all_ your files when git already tells you which files have changed? **@artsy/lint-changed** helps by only running lint tags for the files that have changed since master (when not on master) or since the last tag (if you _are_ on master).
+Why lint _all_ your files when git already tells you which files have changed? **@artsy/lint-changed** helps by only running lint tags for the files that have changed since main (when not on main) or since the last tag (if you _are_ on main).

 ## Basic Configuration